 Our programs and courses are designed to support continuing education for social work professionals.
 Our courses generally provide opportunities for individuals at the beginning, intermediate or advanced levels to benefit from the courses being offered.
 When advanced level skills are needed we will indicate this in the course description.
 Since the target audience for many of our programs and courses are SSW field instructors who are LMSWs and graduates of MSW programs, the majority of the courses offered meet the needs of professionals at the beginning or intermediate levels or advanced levels.

-The University of Michigan School of Social Work, provider #1212, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) http://www.aswb.org., through the Approved Continuing Education (ACE) program.
-The University of Michigan School of Social Work maintains responsibility for the program.
-ASWB Approval Period 5/15/2017-5/15/2020.
-Social workers should contact their regulatory board to determine course approval.
+The University of Michigan School of Social Work, provider #1212, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organizations, not individual courses, are approved as ACE providers.
+State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
+The University of Michigan School of Social Work maintains responsibility for this course.
+ACE provider approval period: 5/15/2020-5/15/2023.

 *The licensure preparation program and materials associated with it were not included in the Association of Social Work Boards' Approved Continuing Education (ACE) review and are not approved by ASWB for continuing education nor endorsed by ASWB in any manner.